Landlords' Duties: Repairs, Maintenance, and Notice to Tenants for Entry

 Below is an outline of these particular landlord duties, including:

-- The legal duty to perform necessary repairs and maintenance
+- The legal duty to perform necessary repairs and maintenance for occupancy

 - What can happen if a landlord fails to carry out these duties